rust-lang/rust/text/0000-embrace-extend-extinguish.md

 # Unresolved questions

-FromIterator could also be extended in the same manner, but this is less useuful for two reasons:
+FromIterator could also be extended in the same manner, but this is less useful for two reasons:

 * FromIterator is always called by calling `collect`, and IntoIterator doesn't really